obinasBaba/Portfolio/src/cms/blog/2021-06-16-magnet-button-with-framer-motion.md

 <!--StartFragment-->

-### Design testing
+### Illustration testing

-Design testing is a check of layout for design compliance.
+Illustration testing is a check of layout for design compliance.
 A product designer is responsible for this.
 After a developer has finished their work, a designer shall check if everything has proper appearance and shows appropriate behavior.
 If there are any questions, a designer shall report a bug or decide with a developer on the need to redo something.

 **Typical problems that could be found during the design testing:**